29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

   There are 5 mobile goals ('mogos') on the field, and they can be freely manipulated by teams.
   - 10'' diameter Hexagonal bird's eye view profile
   - 14.5'' height
+  - Flexible rubber cap
-  - Rubber cap to make descoring more difficult *Potential Challenges*
+  *Potential Challenges*
   - Weighted bottom could make manipulation difficult
   - Scoring would require an elevated mechanism.
-  - Rubber caps mean force must be required to score/descore ],
+  - Rubber caps means that force is required to score/descore ],
 [#image("./imgs/HigherStakes.png")], [
   *Elevated Stakes: Neutral and Alliance*\